 Looking forward to seeing you again!

-Outdoor Concerts are among the safest social activities, but we realize the seriousness of COVID 19 and ask that you follow guidance offered by the Centers for Disease Control (CDC) as summarized at in the two columns to the right.
+Outdoor Concerts are among the safest social activities, but we realize the seriousness of COVID 19 and recommend that you follow guidance offered by the Centers for Disease Control (CDC) at the time of each concert.